ipossum/gratis-brocki-backend/README.md

 ## Usage

 There are different ways to use this application.
-When just using the backend, the only way to interact with the backend via its API (e.g. using Postman).
+When just using the backend, the only way to interact with the backend is via its API (e.g. using Postman).
 If you want to enjoy the full package, you have to use the frontend additionally.
 You can find it [here](https://github.com/ipossum/gratis-brocki-final-frontend).

-## Contributing

-* Fork it!
-* Create your feature branch: `git checkout -b fb-description`
-* Commit your changes: `git commit -am 'Add some feature'`
-* Push to the branch: `git push origin fb-description`
-* Submit a pull request!

-## Description/Documentation
+## Documentation

 The backend currently uses an H2 database.
 The database holds data about users, items, pictures and messages.
 So far User, Item and Picture are implemented in the code and can be manipulated via the API.

-## APIs
+### APIs

 The following APIs are available for users:
 * POST api/v1/users --> register a new user